MicrosoftDocs/xamarin-docs/docs/essentials/app-theme.md

 By default your app runs using the theme set by the user in Windows settings (**Settings > Personalization > Colors > Choose your default app mode**).
 You can set the app's RequestedTheme property to override the user default and specify which theme is used.

-You can read more on the [https://docs.microsoft.com/uwp/api/windows.ui.xaml.application.requestedtheme](UWP Requested Theme Documentation).
+You can read more on the [UWP Requested Theme Documentation](https://docs.microsoft.com/uwp/api/windows.ui.xaml.application.requestedtheme).

 --------------